NASAWorldWind/NASAWorldWind.github.io/content/web/tutorials/layers.md

 ### Image Layers

 Image layers hold imagery that is drawn on the surface of the globe.
 This is typically global-coverage imagery but need not be.
-Web World Wind provides the following image layers:
+Web WorldWind provides the following image layers:

 - **Bing Aerial Layer** (class BingAerialLayer) — Full global coverage using high-resolution Bing satellite imagery.
 - **Bing Aerial with Labels Layer** (class BingAerialWithLabelsLayer) — Full global coverage using the same imagery as Bing Aerial Layer but with placenames and roads included.